-Another important property of MMT is that, as discussed in Section 2, MMT URIs are expressive enough to supply names for all induced statements.
+Another crucial ingredient of MMT for the endeavor of searching for induced statements is the fact that, as discussed in Section 2, MMT URIs are expressive enough to supply names for all induced statements.
 In fact, we can already access the induced statements in Figure 2 in MMT.
-For example, the statement $\forall x, y, z : \mathbb{Z}.(x + y) + z = x + (y + z)$ induced by the view c in IntArith has the MMT URI u?IntArith?c/g/assoc.
+For example, if we take u to be the URI of the theory graph, the statement $\forall x, y, z : \mathbb{Z}.(x + y) + z = x + (y + z)$ induced by the view c in IntArith has the MMT URI u?IntArith?c/g/assoc.
 Still, for external applications, it is essential to have the induced statements explicitly represented.

-Generating Induced Statements We already hinted in Section 2 that generating the induced statements is a theory graph operation i.e. it takes a theory graph as input and returns a different one, specifically the induced theory graph.
-Below, we define theory graph flattening as an instance of such a generation procedure that produces those statements induced by framing.
+Generating Induced Statements We already hinted in section 2 that generating the induced statements is a theory graph operation i.e. it takes a theory graph as input and returns a different one, specifically the induced theory graph.

+Below, we define theory graph flattening as an as an instance of such a generation procedure that produces those statements induced by framing.

+Following the algebraic structures example in Figure 2 we can formally define the process of flattening a theory (or a theory graph).
 Definition 1.
-Given a theory graph G the flattening of a theory T in G is a theory \overline{T} with the same URI as T containing:
+Given a theory graph G the flattening of a theory T in G is a theory $\overline{T}$ with the same URI as T containing:

-- all constant declarations that are in T.

-- all constant declarations that are imported into T. - for every view $v:S \to T$ the projection of every S-based declaration over view v.
+- all symbol declarations that are in T. - all symbol declarations that are imported into T. - for every view $v: S \to T$ the projection of every S-based declaration over view v.
 Here, by S-based declaration we refer to the declarations in S and in theories that import S.

-The URIs of the induced declarations are based on the definition of MMT URIs from Section 2 (see also the assoc example above) and permit recovering the origin of the induced declarations (i.e. are information complete as defined in 2).
-Specifically, constant declarations from T or imported in T by an include preserve their name.
-Meanwhile constant declarations imported in T by a structure or induced by a view are additionally qualified with the name of that structure or view.
+The URIs of the induced declarations are based on the definition of MMT URIs from section 2 (see also the assoc example above) and permit recovering the origin of the induced declarations (i.e. are information complete as defined in 2).
+Specifically, symbol declarations from T or imported in T by the meta or an include preserve their name while symbol declarations imported in T by a structure or induced by a view are additionally qualified with the name of that structure or view.

 Definition 2.
-The flattening of theory graph G is a theory graph G with the same URI as G containing the following module declarations :
+The flattening of theory graph G is a theory graph $\overline{\gamma}$ with the same URI as G containing the following module declarations :

-- for every theory T in G the theory \overline{T} - a copy of every view $v:S\to T$ from G
+- for every theory T in G the theory $\overline{T}$ - every view $v : S \rightarrow T$ in G

-Note that, since theory flattening preserves theory URIs and doesn't add new axioms (only new theorems), every view v in G is also a view in \overline{G} .
+Note that, since theory flattening preserves theory URIs and doesn't add new axioms (only new theorems) any view from S to T is also a view from $\overline{S}$ to $\overline{T}$ so the views in $\overline{\gamma}$ are still valid.